 It’s not that simple.

 You’ll need to come up with new ways to give yourself deadlines and motivation while you’re at home.
-I think that is why the start-up world went through the Pomodoro craze, which I haven’t need to try yet because three children has taught me to pounce on all the time pockets I have!
-Being conscious of the fact that Toggl is timing me as I work in the background also helps to keep the pressure on.
+I like using Toggl as I work in the background, this helps keep the time pressure on.

 You may also find that you need to train some family and friends who have their own misconceptions about what you working from home means.
 You’ll probably need to get better at saying “no” and reminding them that you are, in fact, working until they start treating you like you have a ‘real’ job again.

-If you’re working for yourself you will, of course, have more flexibility to work around your non-work commitments… Though if you still need to take yourself seriously before others will.
+If you’re working for yourself you’ll have more flexibility to work around your non-work commitments… Though you still need to take yourself seriously before others will.

 Chances are, your clients or remote employer will still expect you to be available during normal business hours and many will try pushing the boundaries of what business hours are because they never see you leave the office.